LongBu/AWS-MLS-C01-Study-Guide/README.md

       * Database, memory-caching applications: high memory instances
       * Network / CPU-intensive (NLP, ML) - cluster computer instances
       * Accelerated Computing / AI - GPU instances (g3, g4, p2, p3)
+  * EMR promises
+    * EMR charges by the hour
+      * Plus EC2 charges
+    * Provisions new nodes if a core node fails
+    * Can add and remove tasks nodes on the fly
+    * Can resize a running cluster's core nodes

+##### EMR AWS Integration
+  * Amazon EC2 for the instances that comprise the nodes in the  cluster
+  * Amazon VPC to configure the virtual network in which you launch your instances
+  * Amazon S3 to store input and output data or HDFS (default)
+  * Amazon CloudWatch to monitor cluster performance and configure alarms
+  * AWS IAM to configure permissions
+  * AWS CloudTrail to audit requests made to the service
+  * AWS Data Pipeline to schedule and start your clusters

-  * Storage
+##### EMR Storage
   * HDFS (distributed scalable file system for Hadoop)
     * distributes data that it stores across every instance in a cluster, as well as multiple copies of data on different instances to ensure no data is lost if instance(s) fail
     * each file stored as blocks
     * default block size is 128 MB
     * storage is ephemeral and is lost upon termination
     * performance benefit of processing data where stored to avoid latency
     * EBS serves as a backup for HDFS
   * EMRFS: access S3 as if it were HDFS
     * EMRFS Consistent View - Optional for S3 consistency
     * Uses DynamoDB to track consistency
   * Local file system

-  * EMR promises
+##### EMR Notebook
+  * Similar concept to Zeppelin, with more AWS integration
+  * Notebooks backed up to S3 only (not in within the cluster)
-    * EMR charges by the hour
+  * Provision clusters from the notebook!
-      * Plus EC2 charges
-    * Provisions new nodes if a core node fails
-    * Can add and remove tasks nodes on the fly
+  * Able to use multiple Notebooks to share the multi-tenant EMR clusters
-    * Can resize a running cluster's core nodes
+  * Hosted inside a VPC
+  * Accessed only via AWS console
+  * build Apache Spark Apps and run queries against the cluter (python, pyspark, spark sql, spark r, scala, andor anaconda based open source graphical libs)

+##### Deep Learning on EC2 / EMR
+  * EMR supports Apache MXNet and GPU instance types
+  * Appropriate instance types for deep learning:
+    * P3: 8 Tesla V100 GPU's
+    * P2: 16 K80 GPU's
+    * G3: 4 M60 GPU's (all Nvidia chips)
+    * G5g : AWS Graviton 2 processors / Nvidia T4G Tensor Core GPU's
+      * Not (yet) available in EMR
+      * Also used for Android game streaming
+    * P4d - A100 "UltraClusters" for supercomputing
+  * Deep Learning AMI's
+  * Sagemaker can deploy a cluster using whatever architecture you want
+  * Trn1 instances
+    * "Powered by Trainium"
+    * Optimized for training NN/LLM (50% savings)
+    * 800 Gbps of Elastic Fabric Adapter (EFA) networking for fast clusters
+  * Trn1n instances
+    * Even more bandwidth (1600 Gbps)
+  * Inf2 instances
+    * "Powered by AWS Inferentia2"
+    * Optimized for inference

-  * Security
+##### EMR Security
   * IAM policies: can be combined with tagging to control access on a cluster-by-cluster basis
   * Kerberos
   * SSH can use kerboros or EC2 key pairs for client authentication
   * IAM roles:
     * Every cluster in EMR must have a service role and a role for EC2 instance profile(s).
 These roles, attached via policies, will provide permission(s) to interact with other AWS Services
     * If a cluster uses automatic scaling, an autoscaling role is necessary
     * Service linked roles can be used if service for EMR has lost ability to clean up EC2 resources
     * IAM roles can also be sued for EMRFS requests to S3 to control user access to files with in EMR based on users, groups, or location(s) within S3
   * Security configurations may be specified for Lake Formation (JSON)
   * Native integration with Apache Ranger to provide security for Hive data metastore and Hive instance(s) on EMR
     * For data security on Hadoop/Hive

-  * How to use EMR
+##### How to use EMR
   * Within EMR, select Create studio instance, which is your environment for running workspaces/notebooks
   * Requires:
     * VPC access
     * 1-5 subnets
     * Security group(s)
     * Service role (IAM/IAM Identity Center)
     * S3 bucket
   * Within the studio instance, create workspaces.
 The workspace will need to create/attach an EMR cluster
   * A notebook must select a kernel at initialization (relative to the technology stack one is using)
   * Good practice delete your cluster if not using so it's not to be billed, though good to have a safeguard of the cluster shutting down, automatically to avoid paying for them

 #### AWS Glue:
   * Managed ETL service (fully serverless) used to prepare/transform data for analysis